catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 (although not always in much detail).

-Again, this is something that, if you are programming in assembler, you will need to know, buf if you're using some other programming language, chances are there will be standard or 3rd-party libraries that will wrap calling these interrupts.
+Again, this is something that, if you are programming in assembler, you will need to know, but if you're using some higher-level programming language, chances are there will be standard or 3rd-party libraries that will wrap calling these interrupts.